 Most bus accident injuries are caused by someone’s negligence or reckless actions.
 In some cases, the bus company owner or operator may be liable for damages even if he or she was not directly negligent in causing the accident.
 For example, employers are liable for the negligence of their employees.

-The individuals or groups responsible for causing the accident may depend on the type of bus accident and cause of the accident.
+The individuals or groups responsible for causing the accident may depend on the type of bus accident and the cause of the accident.
 In a personal injury lawsuit, those responsible are named as “defendants,” by the injury victim (plaintiff).
 In bus accidents, the defendants may include:

 - Bus driver,